ScottMcGready/the-conference-bible/types_of_conference.md

 Pre, and post, pandemic this is the most common form of event you may encounter.
 Given that it's a purely physical event, it requires a suitable venue, AV equipment, and potentially catering, or security on site.

 Venues that tick all the boxes can be difficult to obtain, and some may even object to the type of conference run at their location.
 Care should be taken when selecting sponsors, exhibitors, speakers, and even attendees in mind of the venue's own code of conduct, ethics, rules, or morals.
+Having an open and candid relationship with the venue allows for any issues and concerns to be addressed ahead of the event.

 Crowd control at in-person events can be a logistical nightmare to manage.
+Having extra volunteers, especially those skilled in crowd control (read: with a loud voice) to herd the masses in times of need can be crucial.

-It's worth planning for "dilution" of attendees - such as at break times, or during travel to offsite locations (such as after parties, etc).
+It's worth planning for "dilution" of attendees too - such as at break times, or during travel to offsite locations (such as after parties, etc).
+These dilution episodes can impact later talks, panels, situation where audience participation is required, or even the after party attendee numbers.
+If your after party venue opens a while after the conference ends, it's in a different location, and you expect people to make their own way to the after party venue, many may disappear to another bar and get distracted.
+It may be a consideration to put on a bus to shuttle people from the conference to the after party venue.

 ### Virtual